 The Potemkin Village

 This book is a collection of photos that have come to be regarded as ‘fake cities’.
 These are photos of towns in different locations in the world and the outstanding buildings in those areas as well.
-Gregor has collected this together to come up with a revolutionary collection that speaks of the political faced in the modern-day world.
+Gregor has collected this together to develop a revolutionary collection that speaks of the politics faced in the modern-day world.

 Why were Potemkin villages created?

 His collection is inspired by Field Marshal Potemkin2, a crony of the Russian empress, Catherine the Great.
 Potemkin is said to have asked that there be painted large boards along the trail that Catherine would traverse the country.

 These boards were meant to present a near-perfect illusion that would represent flourishing villages.
 In essence, though, this was meant to mask the fact that there was rampant underdevelopment and misery in those areas.